 The Health Care and Fair Competition Bureau aligns those divisions within the Attorney General’s Office that routinely touch upon the Massachusetts health care sector in fundamental ways.
 The work of the bureau includes overseeing public charities, preventing anticompetitive or fraudulent practices by providers of health care products and services within the Commonwealth, safeguarding rights of health care consumers, and combating fraud and abuse in the MassHealth system.
-The divisions within the Health Care Fair Competition Bureau bring affirmative litigation on behalf of Massachusetts consumers and taxpayers, maintain a health care help line and mediation service, and engage in advocacy and policy initiatives to ensure access to quality, affordable health care in our state.
+The divisions within the Health Care and Fair Competition Bureau bring affirmative litigation on behalf of Massachusetts consumers and taxpayers, maintain a health care help line and mediation service, and engage in advocacy and policy initiatives to ensure access to quality, affordable health care in our state.
 In addition, many of the divisions work on cases and issues beyond the health care arena, such as overseeing a wide variety of charitable organizations, combatting fraud across the spectrum of government contracting, and investigating anticompetitive behavior in all manner of businesses.

 The Public Protection and Advocacy Bureau uses investigation, litigation, and other advocacy to enforce laws protecting the Commonwealth.
 The Bureau works towards meaningful economic recovery for Massachusetts by tackling the economic and mortgage foreclosure crisis with a multifaceted and aggressive strategy.
-The Bureau works to protect consumers from unfair and deception activity, enforces state and federal civil rights laws, ensuring access and equal opportunity for all residents, advocates for protection of our environmental resources, pursues complex insurance and finance cases on behalf of residents or government entities, works towards affordable, high-quality health care for all, and enforces antitrust laws.
+The Bureau works to protect consumers from unfair and deceptive activity, enforces state and federal civil rights laws, ensuring access and equal opportunity for all residents, pursues complex insurance and finance cases on behalf of residents or government entities.
 The Bureau is supported by a team of skilled civil investigators.

 To provide the highest-quality services and access for all the Commonwealth’s residents, the Attorney General maintains offices in Eastern, Western, Central and Southeastern Massachusetts.
 Regional office staff include lawyers, labor inspectors, consumer mediators, and administrative staff who are knowledgeable about the statewide activities of the Attorney General’s Office and have also developed special relationships with local, regional, and community resources.
 The regional offices work closely with local community organizations to provide outreach and education programs on important consumer and public safety issues.